 The trial court entered judgment for the employer, and Plaintiff appealed.
 The appellate court reversed, and found that the employer was prohibited from terminating the Plaintiff.
 The court held that perceived whistleblowers or employees that are mistakenly believed to be whistleblowers are protected from retaliation.
 The court stated that it is public policy to encourage employees to report violations of law in the workplace without fear of retaliation.
 The court reasoned that to allow termination of a perceived or suspected whistleblower would be counter to public policy and actually discourage employees from reporting violations in the workplace.

 At the end of the day, California law protects perceived and suspected whistleblowers from retaliation by their employer.
-With that said, an employer cannot terminate an employee if he believes the employee reported a violation of law, even if the employer’s belief is mistaken and the employee never even reported the violation of law.
+With that said, an employer cannot wrongfully terminate an employee if he believes the employee reported a violation of law, even if the employer’s belief is mistaken and the employee never even reported the violation of law.
+If you think you were fired as a suspected or perceived whistleblower, contact our employment attorney for a free consultation.